 There are no additional tuition costs for international students.

 The application process for international students is only slightly different from what is required for domestic applicants.
 International students are required to submit a $150 application fee, and an assessment provided by Flint Hill at no cost to the familys required for non-native English speaking students.
 You can view the steps for applying here.

-Yes; a student interview is required but can be conducted via Skype if the student is not living in or visiting the local area.
+Yes; a student interview is required but can be conducted virtually if the student is not living in or visiting the local area.

 An in-person visit is not required.
 However, we’d love to meet your student in person and give them a chance to experience our community firsthand if they are in the area.